adam248/websocket-hypermedia-lib/websocket-hypermedia.md

 2. **Include Metadata**: Use data attributes to include state and context in your HTML.

-3. **Graceful Degradation**: Ensure your application works without JavaScript.
+3. **Graceful Degradation**: Ensure your application can function with traditional HTTP requests as a fallback.

 4. **Error Boundaries**: Implement proper error handling for missing elements or failed updates.